ericrisco/infojobs-hackaton/readme.md

     - You can get an Infojobs Client ID and Client Secret [Infojobs API team](https://developer.infojobs.net/).
     - You can get an OpenAI API token by signing up for the [OpenAI API](https://beta.openai.com/).
     - You can get a MongoDB URI, a MongoDB username, and a MongoDB password by signing up for [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
+    - You can get a GitHub API token by following the instructions [Github](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

 4. Run the dev server